lantunes/netomaton/demos/hopfield_tank_tsp/README.md

 <img src="../../resources/tsp.gif" width="55%"/>

-Some of the solutions discovered by this network are shown below:
+Some of the solutions discovered by this network (and their tour lengths) are shown below:

 <img src="../../resources/tsp_results.png" width="100%"/>